Orelbenr/cryptopals-writeups/Set7_Hashes/README.md

         return Request(msg=msg, iv=iv, mac=mac)
 ```

-Now, as the attacker, we want to craft legitimate request with our choice of parametes.
+Now, as the attacker, we want to craft legitimate requests with our choice of parameters.

 In this case, the attacker has control over the IV, and thus full control over the first block of the message.